shpongledsummer/atmospheric-weather-card/README.md

 # Atmospheric Weather Card

 I started this because I wanted a weather card that looked nice, but I ended up building a physics engine.
-This card draws everything live on a canvas using JavaScript.
-There are no static images or video loops.
 The code generates the clouds and rain so they move naturally and never repeat.
 It also adds random details based on the current weather like wind-blown leaves, planes, birds and shooting stars to make the dashboard feel alive.
 And if you're lucky, you might even see the rare aurora borealis.

 https://github.com/user-attachments/assets/b7462f32-f193-4b5f-81c6-c6de321b8c42